api-platform/docs/core/filters.md

 ## Enabling a filter for all properties of a resource

 As we have seen in previous examples, properties where filters can be applied must be explicitly declared.
-But if you don't care about security and performance (ex: an API with restricted access), it's also possible to enable builtin filters for all properties:
+If you don't care about security and performance (e.g. an API with restricted access), it is also possible to enable built-in filters for all properties:

 ```yaml
 # app/config/services.yml